Martin Andanar: UN Speech

 Secretary Andanar delivered the Philippine dignitary statement at the High-Level Segment of the 43rd Session of the Human Rights Council on February 26, 2020, that highlighted the Duterte administration's policy on media freedom and human rights.
 “We repeat the call for prudence in assessing claims particularly from sources who have enjoyed the hallowed status of human rights defenders while waging the longest insurgency in Asia and terrorizing communities in the Philippines,” said Secretary Andanar, who is the first Philippine Communications Secretary to speak before the Human Rights Council.

 Duterte Legacy

 The Duterte Legacy is PCOO's communication campaign showcasing how the lives of Filipinos were impacted and affected by the programs and projects of the Duterte Administration as it provides government services to ensure that the Filipinos' lives become better and healthier.
 It "centers on the accomplishments of the key three pillars of the president's legacy, which are peace and order, infrastructure and development, and poverty alleviation," according to Secretary Andanar.

 News website Vera Files found materials used for the campaign to be apparently misleading, "some of the claims were indeed true, many lacked proper context, while others were either misleading or inaccurate."

-Mindanao Media Hub

-Aside from the massive operations in disseminating updates and news, the PCOO also modernized its facilities in both radio and television in order to provide news that are more tailor-fitted to regions.

-Secretary Andanar pushed for the construction of new media hubs outside Metro Manila that will demonstrate the upscaled capacity of government media in providing information to the public nationwide, and especially to provinces.

-More infrastructure projects for government media workers are eyed to be built after the successful launch of the Mindanao Media Hub in Davao City.

-The P700-million worth Mindanao Media Hub is the first government media hub established outside Metro Manila.
-The facility houses PCOO's satellite office in Davao City, as well as its attached agencies – People's Television Network Inc. (PTV), News and Information Bureau – Philippine News Agency (NIB-PNA), Philippine Information Agency (PIA), Philippine Broadcasting Service (PBS), Presidential Broadcast Staff – Radio Television Malacañang (PBS-RTVM), APO Production Unit, Inc. (APO), and National Printing Office (NPO).

-It was soft launched in December 2020 and had its inauguration and official first broadcast through PTV-4 on March 18, 2021.

-Plans for the Government Communication Academy and the Visayas Media Hub are underway.
-New buildings for regional offices of the Philippine Information Agency are also being built.